segunajibola/opensource101/README.md

 <li> You should see a “Compare and Pull Request” button.
 If you see the button, proceed with `step 4`, if you don't see it, proceed with `step 3i`. </li>
   i - Click the `Pull request` in your forked repo to navigate to the Pull request tab.
   ![Screenshot 2023-02-02 224113](https://user-images.githubusercontent.com/74687658/216456265-056b7f44-6463-4063-be1b-9addc325b684.png)
   ii - You should see the `New pull request` botton.
-Proceed with `step d`
+Proceed with `step 4`
 <li> Click on the button.</li>
 <li> You should be prompted to a new page, click `Create pull request` button in that new page.</li>
 </ol>